Want To Become a Doula?

 What are the basics of training?
 Is it online?
 In person?

-Our training is divided into an online portion and an in-person workshop.
+This is a big one.
+Many people love the idea of online training because it is convenient and that is a big pro to online only training.
+However, I can tell you from experience that online training can only offer so much over hands-on skills and network building.
+(If online training is your only option I strongly suggest reaching out to local groups for meetups with other doulas!)
+BEST is divided into an online portion and an in-person workshop – we think it is the best of both worlds.
 The online study guide is completed while waiting to attend the workshop.
-It includes reading a few books, attending a networking group, watching a movie and answering some questions (read more about the exact requirements).
-During this time you will start receiving mentorship as well.
+It includes reading a few books, watching an online childbirth class (provided as part of registration) and working through the study guide (read more about the exact requirements).
+When you register for BEST training, you will be added to the BEST study groups online and will start receiving mentorship as well.
 Then our doulas receive about 30 hours of hands on training at our workshop.
 The training is so fun – time flies by!
-The even better news, after completing the workshop our doulas leave certified.
-NO certification births are required.
+The even better news?
+After completing the workshop our doulas leave certified.
+NO certification births are required (read why).
+We have a whole blog about what to expect at one of our workshops, so if you are considering our training don’t skip this post.

 Does your certification include marketing and business skills?

-We prepare our doulas to be wonderful doulas and successful business owners.
+You can have the best hip squeeze in the business, but if no one can find you to hire you – it just won’t matter.
+And that is sad.
+A doula these days has to have some business skillz!
+BEST prepares our doulas to be wonderful doulas and successful business owners.
 We include client contracts, intake forms and other paperwork as part of the training and we teach interview and marketing skills.
 New doulas can walk out of the training and sign a client immediately!
+Every BEST training includes what we call BEST Launch.
+It is the combination of the business sessions we teach during the workshop and it means that you leave the workshop with your business ready to lift off.
+LLCs, EPNs, SEO etc…..it’s all in Launch.

 What is the total cost to be certified?
 Are there other fees besides training?